 The teaching staff is there to greet us, they don’t look particularly pleased with our being there.
 Probably because their menfolk were away fighting U. S. or South Vietnamese forces.
 The women are wearing an ao dai which is the traditional dress of Vietnamese women.
-The ao-dai consisted of a brightly colored silk top worn over loose fitting silk trousers.
+The ao-dai consisted of a brightly coloured silk top worn over loose-fitting silk trousers.

 We are invited into the classroom in which there would be up to 50 children sitting four at a time on long wooden tables.